-The Westside road wine trail takes you through the famed Russian River Valley, the land of Pinot Noir and other cool climate varietals.
+The Westside road wine trail takes you through the famed Russian River Valley, the land of Pinot Noir and other cool-climate varietals.
 This drive meanders through breathtaking hills of vineyards ending along the banks of the Russian River at Korbel Champagne Cellars.
-From the Healdsburg Square go south on Healdsburg Ave. and turn right on Mill St. Take Mill St. under the freeway.
+From the Healdsburg, Square go south on Healdsburg Ave. and turn right on Mill St. Take Mill St. under the freeway.
 Mill St. will lead you to Westside Road to the Mill Creek Winery.
 The Russian River Valley wineries produce a wide range of excellent white and red varietal wines.
 You find great Pinot Noir wines as well as fine Cabernet wines along the Westside Road wine trail.

-The Top Westside Road Wineries
+Best Westside Road Wineries

 • Armida Winery – Best view; good reds, good picnic spot